jhauberg/comply/README.md

 Following these rules will help improve the general state of your project, making it easier for both yourself as well as newcomers to contribute and maintain in the future.

+You can read more about the thoughts behind each rule on the [project page](http://jhauberg.github.io/comply).

 **Disclaimer**

-Note that the proposed style guidelines are fully based on my personal convictions of what is "the correct style".
-I've applied these guidelines to many smaller/medium-sized projects, but nothing of significant size.
+The proposed style guidelines are fully based on my personal convictions of what is "the correct style"; they are not battle-tested on production quality codebases.

-You might not like (or even agree with) some of the rules, but each has thought and reasoning behind it.

-You can read more about the thoughts behind each rule on the [project page](http://jhauberg.github.io/comply).
+Additionally, this is a new project; as such, it is under constant development and breaking changes may happen frequently.

 ## Installation